 How to add a pet to my flight on United Airlines?

-- Contact with the embassy of your target location to learn about any restriction in place.
+3. Contact the embassy of your target location to learn about any restrictions in place.

 Tips